Updates

 7.5

-iStock premium quota value
+iStock + Storyblocks quota value

 5.5

-Sixteen million assets is a real number and the library is deep enough that for most general-purpose content โ€” explainers, product videos, company overviews โ€” InVideo AI finds usable footage without you generating or uploading your own.
+Sixteen million assets is a real number and the library is deep enough that for most general-purpose content InVideo AI finds usable footage without you generating or uploading your own.
+Stock providers include iStock and Storyblocks, giving access to premium footage across both libraries.
 The weakness is specificity: when your brief requires a particular setting, product type, or demographic, the auto-selected footage often matches the general topic and misses the specific visual.
-The iStock quota (80 assets/month on Plus) runs short faster than expected on projects requiring distinctive imagery, at which point you’re back to the general library or spending generative credits.
+The iStock quota (80 assets/month on Plus) runs short faster than expected on projects requiring distinctive imagery.

 Voice Cloning and Multilingual Support